appilon/tfplugin/cmd/upgrade/README.md

 ```

 #### TFPLUGIN
-`tfplugin upgrade` can run these commands and create a commit for you.
+`tfplugin upgrade` can run these commands and create a commit for you (IT CURRENTLY DOES NOT HANDLE THE ENVIRONMENT VARIABLES RELATED TO MODULES JUST YET).
 By default it will specify the `latest` target (which will get the latest release, I'm not fully versed in modules yet, not sure if that includes major releases).
 Regardless we suggest getting `pluginsdk-v0.12-early2`, this can be specified with the `-to` flag.

 ```
 $ tfplugin upgrade sdk -to pluginsdk-v0.12-early2 -commit